navicore/cem3/docs/GLOSSARY.md

 **Why it matters:** Coroutines enable cooperative multitasking, generators, and async-like patterns without the complexity of threads.

+**History:** Coroutines were first described by **Melvin Conway** in 1963 - yes, the same Conway of "Conway's Law" (organizations design systems mirroring their communication structure).
+The concept predates threads!
+Simula (1967) had coroutines, and they were central to early Lisp implementations.
+Modern languages rediscovered coroutines: Python added generators in 2001, C# added iterators in 2005, and JavaScript added generators in 2015.

 **Contrast with mainstream:** JavaScript has `async/await` (a limited form of coroutines).
 Python has generators with `yield`.
 Go's goroutines are similar but preemptively scheduled.

 See also: [Generator](#generator-weave), [Yield](#yield), [Strand](#strand-green-thread)